For sale by owner vs. realtor: Which option is better for you?

 What are the benefits of selling a house by owner?

-The main reason some homeowners prefer to sell a house without a realtor is the extra savings that can come out of the deal.
-Realtors typically get a 6% cut of the sale as commission — 3% for the seller's agent and 3% for the buyer's agent.
-That may not seem like a lot, but a 3% commission on a $350,000 listing rings in at $10,500.
-That amount can cover the work an agent does while selling your house, but sell the house yourself, and that extra cash will stay right in your bank account.
+The main reason some homeowners prefer to sell a house without a realtor is to avoid paying commission.
+Realtors typically get a 6% cut of the sale — 3% for the seller's agent and 3% for the buyer's agent.
+That may not seem like a lot, but a 3% commission on a $350,000 listing equals $10,500.
+That amount can cover the work an agent does while selling your house, but if you sell the house on your own, that money stays in your bank account.

 Note that you'll likely still need to pay a commission to the buyer's agent even when selling a house without a realtor.
 This is their commission for helping the new homeowners on their house-hunting journey.
 You may be able to negotiate an amount with them, but keep in mind that 3% of the sale price is standard.

-When should you consider selling a house without a realtor?
+When should you sell a house without a realtor?

-You may consider listing your home as FSBO vs. with a realtor if you already have an interested buyer, or you have real estate experience yourself.
-If you already have a buyer lined up — for example, a family member or neighbor — you can save thousands without the added stress of marketing the house, conducting showings, or potentially having the house sit on the market for a long stretch of time.
-However, one expense that may be worth it is a real estate attorney who can make sure you're following all the correct legal processes along the way.
+You may consider listing your home as FSBO if you already have an interested buyer or if you have real estate experience.
+If you have a buyer lined up, you may save thousands of dollars without the added stress of marketing the house, conducting showings, or potentially having the house sit on the market for a long stretch of time.
+However, it may be worth hiring a real estate attorney who can make sure you're following all the correct legal processes along the way.

-Another time it can be beneficial to sell a house without an agent is if you have a strong knowledge of the real estate industry or you're a realtor yourself.
-You'll already have the same connections and knowledge as another licensed agent.
-And if you don't mind putting in the work on marketing and selling the house, you'll get to keep your portion of the commission from the sale.
+If you have a strong knowledge of the real estate industry or you're a realtor yourself, you may already have the same connections and knowledge as an agent.
+And if you don't mind putting in the work on marketing and selling the house, you get to keep your portion of the commission from the sale.

 Quote homeowners insurance online or call for advice